ruby-on-wheels/ruby-on-wheels.github.io/_posts/2017-03-06-ordering-my-solar-system.md

 header-img: assets/images/background_shot_of_blue_sky_with_white_cloud.jpg
 ---

-Today I ordered all the components of my future solar system. :tada:
+Today I ordered all the components for my future solar system. :tada:

 As I'll be working from my van I want to be 100% autonomous for several days even on cloudy and rainy days.